georapbox/js-utils/README.md

 # jsEssentials

-> Not yet another Javascript library.

-**jsEssentials** is by no means a library and it's not meant to be one.
-It's just a collection of javascript standalone functions to cherrypick from and get the job done.
+A collection of javascript standalone functions to cherrypick from and get the job done.

 #### Arrays